schwunder/svelte-shadcn-vitest-convex-starter/README.md

 one now has to add an article component to the project. which uses the tailwind typography plugin. tests for article component.

+one now has to add a tag toggle component to the project. which uses the shadcn toggle and toggle group component. tests for tag toggle component.